-Without a hard working, dedicated operations team, how would anything get done at Red Oak Recovery®?
-With qualified addiction program guides, facilities managers, life skills facilitators, and gardens and grounds keepers, they keep our facility up and running while maintaining its serene beauty.
+Without a hard working, dedicated operations team, how would anything get done at Red Oak Recovery?
+With qualified addiction recovery and program guides, facilities managers, life skills facilitators, and gardens and grounds keepers, they keep our facility up and running while maintaining its serene beauty.

 Brett is a longtime resident of Western North Carolina.
 After graduating high school in Northern Virginia, he returned to the mountains where he earned his Bachelor’s degree in Business Administration from Western Carolina University.

 He enjoys working with his hands and has many years of experience working in the facilities maintenance field.
 His time working for a nonprofit organization has taught him the importance of helping others.